Area code 765: History

 In 1947, American Telephone and Telegraph (AT&T) published the first configuration of proposed numbering plan areas (NPAs) for a new nationwide numbering and toll call routing system.
 Indiana was divided to receive two area codes.
 Area code 317 served the northern two-thirds of Indiana, while area code 812 served the southern third.
 In the first change of the original plan in 1948, 317 was cut back to central Indiana, while the northern third of Indiana, including Gary, Hammond, East Chicago, South Bend, Elkhart and Fort Wayne, received area code 219.

 Prior to 1996, numbering plan area 317 consisted of all of Central Indiana.
 Eventually, population growth and increased demand for telecommunication services required an area code split to provide more central office prefixes for the region.
-Beginning on February 1, 1997, with mandatory dialing effective June 28, the greater Indianapolis area retained area code 317 and the remainder of Central Indiana received the new area code 765.
+Beginning on February 1, 1997, with mandatory 10-digit dialing effective June 28, the greater Indianapolis area retained area code 317 and the remainder of Central Indiana received the new area code 765.
 The creation of 765 came amid some fanfare, as it was Indiana's first new area code in 49 years.